my1396/Econ-Study/_posts/2025-04-06-Mac-Alfred.md

 <img src="{{site.baseurl}}/images/snippets-tweaking.png" alt="" style="display: block; margin-right: auto; margin-left: auto; zoom:80%;" />

-I also checked "Restore clipboard contents after auto expansion", so that my clipboard won't be affected by the snippet itself.
-I set "Restore after" to 0.3s, so the snippet will be deleted from clipboard after 0.3s.
+I also checked "Restore clipboard contents: After Auto Expansion", so that my clipboard won't be affected by the snippet itself.
+I set "Restore after" to <span class="env-green">0.6s</span> (defaults to 0.5s), so the snippet will be deleted from clipboard after 0.6s.
+A slower "Restore after" provides you a time buffer to paste the snippet manually if the auto expansion did not work.

 ref: